 NOTICE: If you buy new disks to your MBWE II, it would be better (if possible) to take both disks of the same type and the same part (production series) due to RAID performance and conformance.
 Therefore, you should buy both disks from the same retailer at once (at the same time).

 If your HDD contains any data or structure (isn’t brand new), you must wipe it out beforehand (unallocated space = no partitions, unformatted – just raw).
 This can be done using Computer Manager > Disk Management under Windows or using Disk Utility under Ubuntu.

-- 1 Boot Ubuntu
+- 1 Boot the latest Ubuntu

 - 2 Wire your computer